 Denis John Earp

-Denis John Earp always knew that he wanted to fly and this led him to apply for the very competitive enlistment process under the South African Air Force.
+Denis John Earp always knew he wanted to fly, and this led him to apply for the very competitive enlistment process under the South African Air Force.
 He went through a very intense training program before going to Korea, a place about which he had never heard.
 He successfully flew many missions in the P-51 Mustang aircraft before being shot down and captured.
-Denis John Earp was considered a “reactionary” because he would refuse to cooperate with interrogations in both the North Korean and Chinese camps where he was imprisoned for 23 months.
+He was considered a “reactionary” because he would refuse to cooperate with interrogations in both the North Korean and Chinese camps where he was imprisoned for 23 months.
 He is very proud of his service in the war and was able to revisit Korea in the 1986 where he received a lot of appreciation from the people he met.

 Always Wanted to Fly